MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Introduction

 \section{Introduction}

-The pursuit of artificial general intelligence (AGI) necessitates models to seamlessly integrate, interpret, and generate multi-modal data.
-In recent years, the advent of Large-language Models (LLMs)~\cite{brown2020language,albert24mixtral,touvron2023llama,touvron2023llama2,vicuna2023} and their Multi-modal extension (MLLMs)~\cite{zhang2024llamaadapter,gao2023llamaadapterv2,su2023pandagpt,chen2023minigpt,ye2023mplugowl} have significantly facilitated this process across various fields, such as healthcare~\cite{singhal2023towards,shu2023visual,zhang2023huatuogpt}, autonomous driving~\cite{yang2023lidar,jin2024tod3cap}, and robotics~\cite{li2023manipllm, liu2024self}.
+The pursuit of artificial general intelligence necessitates models to seamlessly interpret and generate multi-modal data.
+In recent years, the advent of Large-language Models (LLMs)~\citep{brown2020language,touvron2023llama,touvron2023llama2,vicuna2023} and their Multi-modal extension (MLLMs)~\citep{zhang2024llamaadapter,gao2023llamaadapterv2,su2023pandagpt,ye2023mplugowl} have significantly facilitated this process across various fields, such as healthcare~\citep{singhal2023towards,shu2023visual}, autonomous driving~\citep{yang2023lidar,jin2024tod3cap}, and robotics~\citep{li2023manipllm, liu2024self}.
 Although MLLMs exhibit remarkable performance in diverse tasks and benchmarks, one arena where they have yet to fully demonstrate their potential is mathematical problem-solving in visual contexts.

-Existing efforts~\cite{OpenAI2023GPT4TR,OpenAI2023ChatGPT,zhou2023solving} for text-only mathematics have attained considerable progress, attributed to the sufficient training data and inherent language proficiency within LLMs.
-However, visual mathematical problem-solving poses unique challenges for MLLMs, requiring them to integrate the analytical depth of textual questions with the contextual richness of visual diagrams.
-We observe three critical issues that severely hinder the visual mathematical capabilities of MLLMs.
+Existing efforts~\citep{OpenAI2023GPT4TR,OpenAI2023ChatGPT,zhou2023solving} for text-only mathematics have attained considerable progress, largely attributed to the availability of sufficient and easily accessible training data.
+In contrast, solving visual mathematical problems remains a significant challenge for MLLMs, primarily due to the absence of a fully validated, effective training pipeline and the acute shortage of large-scale, high-quality datasets.
+Visual mathematical data is not only more costly to collect from publicly available sources compared to text-only data, but also requires expensive manual annotation to produce accurate step-by-step chain-of-thought (CoT) rationales integrating diagram information.
+In light of these challenges, we identify three critical issues that impede the visual mathematical capabilities of MLLMs.

-\begin{enumerate}[label=\roman*.] \item \textbf{Unsatisfactory math diagram embeddings by vision encoders.} Most MLLMs adopt a frozen CLIP~\cite{Radford2021LearningTV} as the vision encoder, which is pre-trained by natural images capturing real-world scenes with rich colors and textures.
+\begin{enumerate}[label=\roman*.] \item \textbf{Unsatisfactory math diagram embeddings by vision encoders.} Most MLLMs adopt a frozen CLIP~\citep{Radford2021LearningTV} as the vision encoder, which is pre-trained by natural images capturing real-world scenes with rich colors and textures.
 In contrast, math diagrams are composed of abstract curves, shapes, and symbols with a monochromatic color scheme, exhibiting large semantic gaps to general scenarios.
 As visualized in Figure~\ref{fig1} (a), the attention map of CLIP struggles to capture important information within math diagrams, which cannot provide satisfactory visual embeddings for LLMs to understand.